Recent Posts

 Although there are many different types of STIs, the most common are chlamydia and genital herpes.

 Chlamydia is a common infection, especially in teens and young adults.
-Often, there are no signs or symptoms of the infection, so it can be passed to partners without intent.
+Often, there are no signs or symptoms of the infection, so it can be passed unknowingly to partners.
 Chlamydia is treated easily with antibiotics, but if all sexual partners are not treated, the infection will continue to spread or reinfection can occur.
 To help ensure all partners receive medication for the infection, partner treatment, called expedited partner therapy, can be prescribed.

 The legal scope of expedited partner therapy varies from state to state.
-For example, in Minnesota, the treating provider can prescribe treatment to the partner(s) without a medical evaluation.
+For example, in Minnesota, a healthcare professional can prescribe treatment to the partner(s) without a medical evaluation.
 There may be an out-of-pocket expense for the medication.
-After treatment, I recommend rescreening in two to three months, annual screening or with any new exposure.
+After treatment, rescreening is recommended in two to three months, then annually or with any new exposure.
 If chlamydia goes untreated, it can cause future fertility problems.

-Genital herpes also can also be contracted or passed without awareness of the infection because there may not be any signs or symptoms of the virus.
+Genital herpes can also be contracted or passed without being aware of the infection because there may not be any signs or symptoms of the virus.
 Genital herpes is passed during vaginal, oral or anal sex.
-It is an infection that cannot be cured.
+It's an infection that can't be cured.
 Genital herpes can be painful, and cause blisters and open sores on the genital area.
-While symptoms can be treated, the virus remains present in the body.
+While symptoms can be treated, the virus remains in the body.

 Protect yourself

-Making informed decisions about your partner and when to choose to be sexually active is an important part of preventing your exposure to STIs.
-Share your sexual history with your partner and ask them to share with you so you can make wise sexual decisions.
-I encourage patients to bring their partner to gynecology appointments to have open, honest conversations with your partner and health care provider.
+Making informed decisions about your partner and choosing when to be sexually active are important in preventing your exposure to STIs.
+Share your sexual history with your partner and ask them to share theirs with you so you can make wise sexual decisions.
+You also may ask to bring your partner to gynecology appointments to have open, honest conversations with your healthcare professional.

 Condoms are still the best barrier protection against STIs.
-Over time, we have seen condom use may not be as common because of improved birth control methods.
-Long-acting reversible contraception, such as an IUD or rod implants, are nearly 100% effective in preventing pregnancy but do not protect against STIs.
-Even though condoms can't prevent the spread of all infections, it is better to be safe than to not use one at all.
+However, condom use has become less common because of improved birth control methods.
+Long-acting reversible contraceptives, such as an IUD or rod implants, are nearly 100% effective in preventing pregnancy but don't protect against STIs.
+Even though condoms can't prevent the spread of all infections, it's better to be safe than to not use one at all.

-I recommend HPV vaccine to all people 9–45 to prevent contracting HPV, a sexually transmitted virus that can cause cancer.
-The best immune response occurs when the vaccine is given around 11 or 12.
-For those under 15, the immunization is a two-shot series.
-For those over 15, a three-shot series is administered over six months.
+It's recommended that all people ages 9–45 get the HPV vaccine to prevent contracting HPV, a sexually transmitted virus that can cause cancer.
+The best immune response occurs when the vaccine is given around 11 or 12 years of age.
+For those under age 15, the immunization is a two-shot series.
+For those over age 15, a three-shot series is administered over six months.